 The Company recognizes revenue as the customer takes control of the manufactured products built to customer specifications.
 Under the majority of the Company's manufacturing contracts with customers, the customer controls all of the work-in-progress as products are being built.
 Revenues under these contracts are recognized over time based on the cost-to-cost method.
 Under other manufacturing contracts, the customer does not take control of the product until it is completed.
-Under these contracts, the Company continues to recognize revenue upon transfer of control of product to the customer, which is generally when the goods are shipped.
-Revenue from design, development and engineering services also continues to be recognized over time as the services are performed.
+Under these contracts, the Company recognizes revenue upon transfer of control of product to the customer, which is generally when the goods are shipped.
+Revenue from design, development and engineering services is recognized over time as the services are performed.